Share this Post

 Running Workout Plans for Flat Places

 Want to train for a mountain trail race or ultra, but you live in a flat place?
 No problem!
-We have lots of training plans for flat places–our two most popular are this 50k Ultramarathon Training Plan, and this 50 Mile Ultramarathon Training plan.
+We have lots of training plans for flat places–our two most popular are this 50k Ultramarathon Plan, and this 50 Mile Ultramarathon Training plan.

 Ruth Croft’s Training Strategy